julenmendieta/SparseDataModelling/README.md

 ## Notebooks workflow
 The ordering to run the Notebooks is stated in the numbers at the beginning of the folders in "jupyterNotebooks".
 The same rule is valid for the Notebooks located inside.
-In this way, and with a BAM file as an starting point, we will run the Notebooks in the following order:
+In this way, and with a BAM file as an starting point, we will run the Notebooks as stated in the workflow below:
-01. First we would run with **TADbit** the Notebooks located in "01_inputData
-02. Then we would run with **TADdyn** the Notebooks located in "02_modelling"
-03. Finally we would run with **TADbit** the Notebooks located in "03_modelAnalysis"

 <img src="https://github.com/julenmendieta/SparseDataModelling/blob/main/misc/scriptsFlow.jpeg" width="500" height="400">

 As we see from the image above, the repository is organised in a way that facilitates the analysis of the users own data.
 In this way:
 1. Starting from a bam file: Users can normalise and store the interaction matrices from their own data by adding their bam files into the “bamfiles” folder.
 Then, they would need to run the Notebooks inside "01_inputData".
 To ensure that the bam files have the right format, users can follow the instructions provided in <ins>01_inputData/01_retrievingBAMfiles.ipynb</ins>.
 To get the normalisation biases and the interaction matrices users have to run <ins>01_inputData/02_saveMatrixFiles.ipynb</ins>.